vuo/vuo/documentation/doxygen/DevelopingNodeClasses.md

          - The first part is the creator ("vuo" in @vuoNodeClass{vuo.math.wave}, "mycompany" in @vuoNodeClass{mycompany.image.frobnicate}).
          - If the node class belongs to a set of related node classes, the next part is the node set name ("math" in @vuoNodeClass{vuo.math.wave}).
          - The next part is the action performed by the node class, usually similar to the title ("wave" in @vuoNodeClass{vuo.math.wave}).
-         - If there are details about the action performed, such as the data type acted on, these come last ("integer" in @vuoNodeClass{vuo.math.add.integer}, "cube" in @vuoNodeClass{vuo.scene.make.cube}).
+         - If there are details about the action performed, such as the data type acted on, these come last ("rgb" in @vuoNodeClass{vuo.color.make.rgb}).
          - In summmary, the format is: @vuoNodeClass{[creator].[optional node set].[action].[optional details]}.
-      - Use lower camel case (@vuoNodeClass{vuo.math.isLessThan.integer}).
+      - Use lower camel case (@vuoNodeClass{vuo.math.isLessThan}).
    - A port's name should:
       - Consist of full words or phrases, not abbreviations (@vuoPort{increment}, not @vuoPort{incr}).
       - If the port is a trigger port, consist of a past-tense verb phrase (@vuoPort{started}, @vuoPort{receivedNote}, @vuoPort{requestedFrame}).